Julie Kalkbrenner, Kandiyohi County Recorder

 In Minnesota, the County Recorder is also the Registrar of Titles under the Torrens System.
 The Registrar is an arm of the district court and under the court's control.
 The Registrar must examine documents presented to determine if the document will cloud title, similar to when an attorney examines an abstract for abstract property.
 Also, determine if legal requirements of transfer are met and issue a Certificate of Title.

-We have both platted and un-platted Torrens Legal Descriptons in Kandiyohi County.
+We have both platted and un-platted Torrens Legal Descriptions in Kandiyohi County.
 For a list of these, see Platted Torrens Legal Descriptions and/or Un-platted Torrens Legal Descriptions.
-If a legal description is not found on either of the Torrens Property LIsts, it is abstract.
+If a legal description is not found on either of the Torrens Property Lists, it is abstract.